Ernie Toseland: Early life

 Toseland was born in Northampton in 1905.
-Be began his career as a footballer playing for Higham Ferrers Town and then Northampton Town and Queens Park Rangers.
+Be began his career as a footballer playing for Higham Ferrers Town and in 1927 joined Coventry City for £50 after playing against their reserve team.
+In his first reserve game he broke his collarbone and did not play for a year.
+He scored on his first team debut at Watford and his sensational speed and dribbling quickly made him a fan's favourite.
+The First Division scouts were soon alerted to his prowess and after just 22 games for Coventry (and 11 goals) he was signed by Manchester City for a club record £3000.
+Contemporary reports describe him as Coventry City's most gifted player of the decade.

 Manchester City

-In 1928 he turned professional by signing for Manchester City who were then in the First Division.
-He was part of the City team until 1938 and appeared 368 times, scoring 61 goals in the process.
+In March 1929, he left Coventry City for a fee of £3000 to join Manchester City who were then in the First Division.
+He was part of the City team until 1938 and appeared 411 times, scoring 75 goals in the process.
 Toseland joined a strong forward line at City which included England internationals such as outside left Eric Brook, inside forward Tommy Johnson and centre forward Fred Tilson.
 The City team also included the England international centre half Sam Cowan and Scotland captain Jimmy McMullan.Toseland's first goal for City was scored in a 3–0 victory over Aston Villa in the 1928–1929 football season.
 Eric Brook and Tommy Johnson scored the other goals.
 That season City finished eighth and Tommy Johnson scored a club record of 38 league goals.

 In the 1929–1930 season Manchester City finished third in the first division, three points behind runners up Derby County.
 Toseland scored three goals in the FA Cup that season but Manchester City were knocked out by Hull City in the fifth round.
 In the 1930–1931 season, City finished eighth in the league and Toseland scored ten league goals for the club.
 Eric Brook was the team's leading goalscorer that season with 16 goals.
-In the 1931–1932 season the City team, which now included the Scottish centre forward Alec Herd, managed to reach the semi final of the FA Cup but were defeated by Arsenal by 1–0 with a goal from England international Cliff Bastin.
+In the 1931–1932 season the City team, which now included the Scottish centre forward Alec Herd, managed to reach the semi-final of the FA Cup but were defeated by Arsenal by 1–0 with a goal from England international Cliff Bastin.
 In the following season, Toseland helped City reach the final.
 In the 1933 FA Cup Final he was part of the Manchester City team that was defeated three goals to nil by Everton who were captained by England international Dixie Dean.
 The Everton team also included former City player Tommy Johnson.
 In the 1934 FA Cup Final Toseland was part of the City team which beat Portsmouth 2–1.
-Toseland had scored once in a 6–1 demolition of Aston Villa in the semi final of that year's competition.
+Toseland had scored once in a 6–1 demolition of Aston Villa in the semi-final of that year's competition.
 The other goals were scored by Alec Herd and Fred Tilson (who scored four).